devloper-gazi/The-Energy-Revolution/README.md

-# ⚛️ The Thorium Revolution
+# 🌠 Transforming Humanity's Future with Thorium & AI

 > *Reimagining nuclear energy for the anthropocene* ✨